List of monsters in Marvel Comics: Gargantus

 There are two types of monsters called Gargantus:

 Gargantus (aquatic monster version)

 The first Gargantus is a giant blue aquatic humanoid monster that appeared in Strange Tales #80 and 85.

 Gargantus (alien robot version)

 A different Gargantus is an alien robot who is an enemy of Iron Man.
 He appeared in Tales of Suspense #40.
-A nightmare version of the alien robot Gargantus created by Count Nefaria (as the Dream Master) appears in The Marvel Superheroes Show (1966) in the Iron Man segment ("Dream Master" episode).

 Gigantus

-Gigantus is a giant monster from the underwater city of Mu who first appeared in Tales to Astonish #63 and was created by Stan Lee and Jack Kirby.

-Gigantus was sent by his king to invade the surface world.
+Gigantus is a giant monster from the underwater city of Mu who was sent by his king to invade the surface world.
 It retreated when a prop builder named Mr. Baxter built Ulvar to scare it back to Mu.

 Glop

-Glop is a giant monster that first appeared in Tales to Astonish #21 and was created by Steve Ditko.
-It was originally called "the Hulk" before the Marvel Comics character of the same name came into being.
+Glop is a giant monster who first appeared in Tales to Astonish #21 and was created by Steve Ditko.
+It was originally called the Hulk, but was renamed to avoid confusion with the character of the same name.

 Glop is a giant monster that emerged from a movie screen that was playing the movie it was in.